Mary Brancker

 Winifred Mary Brancker (1914–2010) was an English veterinary surgeon, best known as the first woman to become president of the British Veterinary Association since its foundation in 1881.

-Biography
+Early life and education

-Mary Brancker was born in London in 1914, the youngest of three children of Henry Brancker and his wife Winifred Caroline Eaton.
-Mary's brother, Flying Officer (Henry) Paul Brancker DFC and Bar, was killed in action in 1942.
+Mary Brancker was born in Hampstead, London in 1914, the youngest of three children of corn merchant Henry Brancker and his wife Winifred Caroline Eaton.
+Her brother, Flying Officer (Henry) Paul Brancker DFC and Bar, was killed in action when he was shot down over the Netherlands in 1942.
 Their cousin was Air Vice-Marshal Sir Sefton Brancker, KCB, AFC.

-Veterinary Practice and the British Veterinary Association
+Brancker was educated privately and at Belstead School, Suffolk.
+She then attended the Royal Veterinary College in London from 1932 to 1937.